 Reservoir networks therefore contain a ‘reservoir’ in which information about inputs (e.g., sensory stimuli) ‘echoes’ for some period of time as it gradually decays.
-These models do not require that the various activity patterns which represent an input look similar to one another; in contrast, these activity patterns may be highly different, with the differences caused by the representation of information related to other inputs or by differences time.
+These models do not require that the various activity patterns which represent an input look similar to one another; in contrast, these activity patterns may be highly different, with the differences caused by the representation of information related to other inputs or by differences in time.
 Information about a given input would therefore not be represented explicitly by the activity of individual neurons (e.g., high activity means input A, while low activity means input B).
 Instead, information would be represented implicitly by the pattern of activity in the high-dimensional activity space.
 This information could be read out by downstream networks which project the high-dimensional activity onto a single dimension which best separates specific inputs (Maass et al., 2002; Jaeger and Haas, 2004; Natschläger and Maass, 2005; Buonomano and Maass, 2009; Sussillo and Abbott, 2009; Hoerzer et al., 2014).
+A subtle but important point is that this projection may be arbitrarily non-linear, which allows similar inputs to be represented with dissimilar activity patterns.
 Reservoir networks could therefore represent multiple streams of information simultaneously.
 Additionally, such networks have been shown to be capable of producing transient, sequential dynamics as have been observed previously (Klampfl and Maass, 2013; Rajan et al., 2016).

 Reservoir computing makes several testable experimental predictions.
 First, because the ongoing network activity influences how inputs are represented at later time points, trial-trial variability in network activity should be predictable based on the variability at earlier time points in a trial.
-Second, events in previous trials should influence the representation of events in the current trial.
+Second, events in previous trials should influence the representation of events in the current trial when the time interval between trials is sufficiently short.
 A variety of studies, across cortical areas, have demonstrated that events from the previous trial can be decoded from neuronal activity during the current trial (Sugrue et al., 2004; Seo and Lee, 2007; Seo et al., 2007; Nikolić et al., 2009; Seo et al., 2009; Bernacchia et al., 2011; Klampfl et al., 2012; Murray et al., 2014; Chaudhuri et al., 2015; Donahue and Lee, 2015).
 Third, because the representation of inputs would occur generally (i.e., rather than specific inputs being privileged), network activity in the reservoir should be independent of read out networks.
 In a recent study, monkeys were trained to perform a variant of the random-dot motion task in which the stimulus varied along two dimensions independently: motion and color (Mante et al., 2013).
 On alternating trial blocks, monkeys had to distinguish either the coherent motion (as in traditional random-dot motion tasks) or the coherent color.
 Recording from neuronal populations in prefrontal cortex, the authors found that both color and motion were represented simultaneously, with only subtle differences in their representation during different trial blocks, as would be predicted by reservoir computing.
 On different trial blocks, different readout networks may have been recruited to discriminate either color or motion.
 Finally, because multiple sources of information would be represented simultaneously in a general-purpose manner, information in reservoir networks is likely to be distributed implicitly across populations of neurons, rather than explicitly across sparse subsets of neurons.
 Sparse representation of information could still be consistent with reservoir networks; such a representation would, however, likely require a more constrained network architecture.

 Methods for recording from multiple neurons simultaneously